-If you are applying two coats, the second coat can be laid on top of the first immediately.
+If you are applying two coats (and you should be), the second coat can be laid on top of the first coat immediately.

-Do not spend too long around pipes, architraves etc until the set has started, concentrate on the main areas but keep an eye on the set making sure you do not leave it too late to get a good finish with a "small tool" around the pipes etc.
+Do not spend too long around pipes, architraves etc until the set has started, concentrate on the main areas but keep an eye on the "set rate" making sure you do not leave it too late to get a good finish with a "small tool" around the pipes etc.

 A final pass can be made easy, if the plaster is setting fairly hard, by applying clean water with a wide brush and following the brush with your float.
-A lot of plasterers carry a rose spray gun to spray a fine water spray to the surface to get a great smooth finish when trowelling up.
+A lot of plasterers carry a rose spray gun to spray a fine amount of water to the plastered surface to get a great smooth finish when trowelling up.